At which campus can I study this program?

 - You are passionate about equal access to healthcare.

 To earn an undergraduate certificate in Spanish for Healthcare, a minimum of 12 credits is required.

 |SPAN 100B||Intermediate Grammar and Composition for Students in Medical-Related Fields||3|

 |or SPAN 301||Advanced Writing and Stylistics in Spanish for Spanish Speakers|

 |SPAN 300B||Advanced Grammar and composition for Students in Medical-related Fields||3|

 A student may seek this certificate in any degree program or as a non-degree student, as long as they meet the prerequisites.
 All four courses of the certificate must be completed with a "C" grade or higher.
 There is no time limit for completing the certificate.
 Course substitutions are not anticipated, but may be proposed to the certificate head for review.
-Penn State requires that no transfer credits be used in certificates; the courses must all be taken at Penn State.
-Penn State also requires that at least 2/3 of the courses be exact to the certificate requirements.
-All students must apply for the certificate in LionPATH and must notify the program chair when they have completed the certificate.
+Penn State requires that at least two-thirds (2/3) of the courses be exact to the certificate requirements.
+At least 2/3 of the credits used to complete a certificate must be earned at Penn State.
+All students must add the certificate program in LionPATH and must notify the program chair when they have completed the certificate requirements.